brodeau/bbm4si3/README.md

 `<NEMO_REPO>/cfgs/<NEMO_CONFIG>/MY_SRC/`).
 Then, compile NEMO as usual, the sources found in the `MY_SRC` will overwrite those of the NEMO version you are using.

+No-slip conditions must be used at the coast!
+Not only for SI3 but also for OPA !!!

 L. Brodeau, January 2024